-Tampa Bay Real Estate Statistics – Second Quarter 2018
+Tampa Bay Real Estate Statistics – Third Quarter 2018

 Knowing where the market is heading, in addition to a long term-perspective, is valuable to anyone planning to purchase or sell a home.
 We have put together a resource tab at TomlinStCyr.com which includes how many homes are on the market, the various price ranges that are selling, etc.

 June.
 2018: Affordability issues continue to rise.
 A percentage of homes under $250,000 decline from 75 percent in 2014 to 58 percent in the first half of 2018.